xMcacutt/ty1_mod_manager/README.md

 #### Dependencies

+Dependencies come in two forms.
+Internal dependencies are dependencies required for functions specific to the mod.
+These dependecies can be added to a Dependencies directory in the mod zip.

-Dependency dlls can be added to your mod_info as long as they can be downloaded from a link you provide.
+External dependencies should be used when the dependency may apply to multiple mods.
+These dlls can be added to your mod_info as long as they can be downloaded from a link you provide.
 The following properties must be defined on all dependency objects

+Note that internal dependencies do not need specifying in mod_info.json

 | Property   | Description                                                                                                                                                                                                                  |
 | ---------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |